-Figure 4.15 CO2 emissions (in kt) from Zinc Production for the period 1990 - 2019.
+Figure 4.15 CO_2 emissions (in kt) from Zinc Production for the period 1990 - 2020.

-As it can be seen from this Figure, the CO_2 emmisions timeseries present fluctuations.
-More specifically, for 2004 there was a cease in production and in 2005 a very low production level leading to low CO_2 emissions.
-In 2011 an intense increase in emissions was noticed reaching 95.96% compared to 2010 level, while in 2012 the maximum value in CO_2 emissions was reached (71.94 kt CO_2).
+As it can be seen from this Figure, the CO2 emmisions timeseries present fluctuations.
+More specifically, for 2004 there was a cease in production and in 2005 a very low production level leading to low CO2 emissions.
+In 2011 an intense increase in emissions was noticed reaching 95.96% compared to 2010 level, while in 2012 the maximum value in CO2 emissions was reached (71.94 kt CO2).
 In 2015 the emissions presented a slight decrease of 0.81%, while in 2016 the decrease was deeper equal to 22.23% and then a slight increase occurred of about 4.50% in 2017, followed by a bigger increase (~35%) in 2018 and then by a decrease of 8.91% in 2019.
+In 2020 an increase of 0.46% was reported compared to 2019 and a decrease of -27.88% compared to 1990 levels.

 Since the same emission factor has been used for all the years of the time series the changes of the emissions indicate the general change of the production level.

 Zinc production source category was first included in the Greek inventory in 2015 submission according to the 2006 IPCC Guidelines.
 According to the QA/QC procedures, all the information received is archived in the Input File of the Greek Inventory system.
 Additionally, the plant specific data are being cross-checked with confidential data collected by the ElStat, depending on data availability.